-Where a synchronous area encompasses both unionEnergy Community and third country TSOs, within 18 months after entry into force of this Regulation, all UnionEnergy Community TSOs in that synchronous area shall endeavour to conclude with the third country TSOs not bound by this Regulation an agreement setting the basis for their cooperation concerning secure system operation and setting out arrangements for the compliance of the third country TSOs with the obligations set in this Regulation.
+Where a synchronous area encompasses both Energy Community and third country TSOs, within 18 months after entry into force of this Regulation, all Energy Community TSOs in that synchronous area shall endeavour to conclude with the third country TSOs not bound by this Regulation an agreement setting the basis for their cooperation concerning secure system operation and setting out arrangements for the compliance of the third country TSOs with the obligations set in this Regulation.

-Monitoring
+Article 14 Monitoring

-- 1. ENTSO for Electricity, acting in accordance with Article 3 of Procedural Act No 2022/02/MC-EnC, shall monitor the implementation of this Regulation in accordance with Article 8(8) of Regulation (EC) No 714/2009.
-Monitoring shall cover at least the following matters: - (a) operational security indicators in accordance with Article 15; - (b) load-frequency control in accordance with Article 16; - (c) regional coordination assessment in accordance with Article 17; - (d) identification of any divergences in the national implementation of this Regulation for the terms and conditions or methodologies listed in Article 6(3); - (e) identification of any additional improvements of tools and services in accordance with subparagraphs (a) and (b) of Article 55, beyond the improvements identified by the TSOs in accordance with Article 55(e); - (f) identification of any necessary improvements in the annual report on incidents classification scale in accordance with Article 15, which are necessary in order to support sustainable and long-term operational security; and - (g) identification of any difficulties concerning cooperation on secure system operation with third country TSOs. - 2.
-The Agency, in cooperation with ENTSO for Electricity shall produce within 12 months from the entry into force of this Regulation a list of the relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with Articles 8(9) and 9(1) of Regulation (EC) No 714/2009.
+- 1. ENTSO for Electricity acting in accordance with Article 3 of Procedural Act No 2022/01/MC-EnC shall monitor the implementation of this Regulation in the areas covered by this paragraph.
+To the extent the monitoring covers Contracting Parties located outside the Continental Europe synchronous area or not being member of ENTSO for Electricity, the Energy Community Secretariat shall collect data from the relevant transmission system operators.
+Monitoring by ENTSO for Electricity shall cover at least the following matters: - (a) operational security indicators in accordance with Article 15; - (b) load-frequency control in accordance with Article 16; - (c) regional coordination assessment in accordance with Article 17; - (d) identification of any divergences in the national implementation of this Regulation for the terms and conditions or methodologies listed in Article 6(3); - (e) identification of any additional improvements of tools and services in accordance with subparagraphs - (a) and (b) of Article 55, beyond the improvements identified by the TSOs in accordance with Article 55(e); - (f) identification of any necessary improvements in the annual report on incidents classification scale in accordance with Article 15, which are necessary in order to support sustainable and long-term operational security; and - (g) identification of any difficulties concerning cooperation on secure system operation with third country TSOs. - 2.
+The Agency for the Cooperation of Energy Regulators may expand a list of the relevant information related to the Contracting Parties to be communicated by the ENTSO for Electricity to the Agency for Cooperation of Energy Regulators in accordance with Article 32 of Regulation (EU) 2019/943, as adapted and adopted by Ministerial Council Decision 2022/03/MC-EnC.
 The list of relevant information may be subject to updates.
-ENTSO for Electricity shall maintain a comprehensive, standardised format, digital data archive of the information required by the Agency. - 3.
-Relevant TSOs shall submit to ENTSO for Electricity the information required to perform the tasks referred to in paragraphs 1 and 2. - 4.
-Based on a request of the regulatory authority, DSOs shall provide TSOs with the information under paragraph 2 unless that information is already available to the regulatory authorities, TSOs, the AgencyEnergy Community Regulatory Board-or ENTSO for Electricity in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information.
+The ENTSO for Electricity shall maintain a comprehensive, standardized format, digital data archive of the information required by the Agency for the Cooperation of Energy Regulators. - 3.
+Relevant TSOs shall submit to ENTSO for Electricity the information required to perform the tasks referred to in paragraph 1 <...>. - 4.
+Based on a request of the regulatory authority, DSOs shall provide TSOs with the information under this Article unless that information is already available to the regulatory authorities, TSOs or ENTSO for Electricity in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information.